-- (a) An application under section 657C of the Corporations Act for a declaration of unacceptable circumstances or an order does not need to be in a particular form but must include the following information: - (i) identify the company whose affairs are affected by the circumstances - (ii) set out the relevant circumstances and the key reasons as to why those circumstances are alleged to be unacceptable

-- (iii) state when the circumstances first arose (or where a precise date is unknown, a time period in which the circumstances first arose) - (iv) state the interim orders or final orders sought and - (v) identify interested persons.
+- (a) An application under section 657C of the Corporations Act for a declaration of unacceptable circumstances or an order does not need to be in a particular form but must include the following information: - (i) identify the company whose affairs are affected by the circumstances - (ii) set out the relevant circumstances and the key reasons as to why those circumstances are alleged to be unacceptable - (iii) state when the circumstances first arose (or where a precise date is unknown, a time period in which the circumstances first arose) - (iv) provide details of any proceedings threatened or commenced in another forum which are directly or indirectly related to the circumstances (this requirement only applies to the extent that the applicant is aware of such information - the Panel does not expect an applicant to, for example, undertake independent litigation searches to ascertain whether there are any proceedings on foot which are related to the circumstances) - (v) state the interim orders or final orders sought and - (vi) identify interested persons.

-Rules 9(1) and 12(1)(a)-(e).
+Rules 9(1) and 12(1)(a)-(f).
 See also 5.2 and 5.4 of these Guidelines below

+(b) The application must also be accompanied by a Notice to Become a Party (except where the applicant is ASIC).

+Rule 12(1)(h)

-- (b) The application must also be accompanied by a Notice to Become a Party.
-Rule 12(1)(g) - (c) If an application does not comply with Rule 12(1), the Panel (or before the Panel is appointed, the President) may require that the applicant provide an amended application that does comply.
+(c) If an application does not comply with Rule 12(1), the Panel (or before the Panel is appointed, the President) may require that the applicant provide an amended application that does comply.
 The President or Panel (as relevant) may treat the original application as received but may not consider it if it directs an amended document be provided.

-- (d) While not essential for a valid application under section 657C of the Corporations Act, applicants are encouraged to provide the following information in their application (where possible) to aid the Panel in considering the application: - (i) identify the basis on which the declaration is sought - (ii) identify contraventions of Chapter 6-6C of the Corporations Act (if any) - (iii) background information which is relevant to the application, including (where possible) a diagram of the relevant corporate/shareholding relationships - (iv) a chronology of key events relevant to the application - (v) submissions to support each claim of unacceptability in the application (i.e. policy considerations, submissions on law or the exercise of discretion relevant to the claim) - (vi) submissions to support the interim orders or final orders sought (i.e. policy considerations, unfair prejudice submissions and how the orders sought protect rights or interests or ensure the takeover bid proceeds as it should have) - See Corporations Act ss 657D(2)(a) and 657D(2)(b).
-See also Guidance Note 4 Remedies General - (vii) if an application is being submitted more than 2 months after the circumstances first occurred, submissions to support the Panel granting an extension of time for making the application and

-See 3.9(b) of these Guidelines below

-- (viii) details of interested persons to assist in the assessment of conflicts when appointing a Panel (i.e. principal shareholders, directors and advisers of the interested persons). - (e) Note that any submissions in support of the application (i.e. the items in paragraphs 3.5(d)(v)-(vii) above) must not exceed 10 A4 pages in minimum 10 point font.
+(d) While not essential for a valid application under section 657C of the Corporations Act, applicants are encouraged to provide the following information in their application (where possible) to aid the Panel in considering the application:

+- (i) identify the basis on which the declaration is sought - (ii) identify contraventions of Chapter 6-6C of the Corporations Act (if any) - (iii) background information which is relevant to the application, including (where possible) a diagram of the relevant corporate/shareholding relationships - (iv) a chronology of key events relevant to the application - (v) submissions to support each claim of unacceptability in the application (i.e. policy considerations, submissions on law or the exercise of discretion relevant to the claim) - (vi) submissions to support the interim orders or final orders sought (i.e. policy considerations, unfair prejudice submissions and how the orders sought protect rights or interests or ensure the takeover bid proceeds as it should have) - See Corporations Actss 657D(2)(a) and 657D(2)(b).
+See also Guidance Note 4 Remedies General - (vii) if an application is being submitted more than 2 months after the circumstances first occurred, submissions to support the Panel granting an extension of time for making the application and - See 3.9(b) of these Guidelines below - (viii) details of interested persons to assist in the assessment of conflicts when appointing a Panel (i.e. principal shareholders, directors and advisers of the interested persons). - (e) Note that any submissions in support of the application (i.e. the items in paragraphs 3.5(d)(v)-(vii) above) must not exceed 10 A4 pages in minimum 10 point font.

-Rules 9(1) and 12(1)(f).
+Rules 9(1) and 12(1)(g).
 See also 3.6, 5.2 and 5.4 of these Guidelines below